CarlaBuongiorno/Connecting-Mums/testing.md

 3. Sections to verify
 - Go to "My Account" from a desktop
     * Gratitude Journal
-        - Check that saved gratitudes are rendering
+        - Check that gratitudes are rendering
         - Verify that the following information are present in the journal:
             - date
             - 3 gratitudes